 Serving Suggestions

-Over Rice: Classic...Serve the vegan picadillo over cooked white rice, brown rice, or a yellow rice bed - or try this Instant Pot Cilantro Lime Rice.
-In addition, serve it with fried plantains, crusty bread, and black beans for a complete Cuban-inspired meal.
+- Classic...Serve the vegan picadillo over cooked white rice, brown rice, or a Simple Instant Pot Yellow Rice - or try this Instant Pot Cilantro Lime Rice.
+In addition, serve it with Sweet Plantains (4 Different Ways), crusty bread, and Quick Cuban Black Beans for a complete Cuban-inspired meal.

-Picadillo Nachos: Use the picadillo as a topping for vegan nachos.
+- Use the picadillo as a topping for Easy Vegan Nachos.
 Layer tortilla chips with picadillo, vegan cheese, jalapeños, black beans, and salsa for a fantastic party snack.

 You can make picadillo in advance.
 Let it cool and store it in an airtight container in the refrigerator for 3-4 days or freeze it for longer storage.